Meet the Staff

 Pronouns: She/Her/Hers

-Erica earned her B.A in Psychology from the University of Southern California and a M.S in Education with a focus in child and adolescent psychology from the University of Edinburgh.
-While studying her Masters, Erica completed her research on neurodivergent representation on academic websites.
+Erica earned her B.A. in Psychology from the University of Southern California and an M.S. in Education with a focus in child and adolescent psychology from the University of Edinburgh.
+While studying for her Master’s, Erica conducted research on neurodivergent representation on academic websites.
 Erica joined OSAS in August 2021 and is excited to be a part of the Trojan family once again.
-Erica’s goals are to continue advocating for neurodiversity in education and increase social awareness on campus and off.
-As the Notetaking Services Specialist, Erica oversees all notetaking related accommodations and also manages a caseload of students.
+Erica’s goals are to continue advocating for neurodiversity in education and to increase social awareness on and off campus.
+As the Notetaking Services Specialist, Erica oversees all notetaking-related accommodations and also manages a caseload of students.

 One of Erica’s favorite quotes: